akrck02/GTD-LIB-TS/README.md

 # GTD API - Getting things done.
 Easy code :)

-> This is a multi-language API with code snipets that let you develop software faster.
+> This is a typescript library with code snipets that let you develop software faster.
->
 > *Getting things done is our philosophy.
 Allowing developers to keep code clean and mantainable.*